sulagnag/Udacity_DataEngineering-Capstone-Project/README.md

 Define scope of the project and the required data to build an ETL model

 ### Project Scope
+I have decided to proceed with the Udacity provided project.
+The dataset provided is a huge one - the US I94 Immigration Data.
+A few other unrelated smaller datasets have also been provided.

 ### The Data
 Four datasets have been considered: